jlpopp01/TNSGF/README.md

 Dear reader,

-This simple React App will present you with a random beer from Punk API (linked below)
+This simple React App will present you with a random beer from Punk API (linked below).
+It uses Axios to help fetch the data.
+React-Bootstrap and some CSS to make it beautiful.

 ## Installation